 You will have many ways to engage with faith at Princeton — interfaith councils for undergraduates and graduate students, worship services, musical choirs and concerts, meditation, study of sacred texts and trips to explore how religion is practiced in other cultures.

 The campus celebrates many spiritual events within the soaring walls of the Princeton University Chapel, from its annual interfaith Baccalaureate service for graduating seniors and weekly Christian services to the Hindu celebration of Diwali.
-Other places for gathering and reflecting on campus include the Murray-Dodge Café (open 3 p.m. to midnight for free cookies and tea), prayer rooms in Murray-Dodge Hall, the Center for Jewish Life, and gardens and natural spaces.
+Other places for gathering and reflecting on campus include the Murray-Dodge Café (open noon to midnight for free cookies and tea Tuesday through Sunday, and 3 p.m. to midnight Monday), prayer rooms in Murray-Dodge Hall, the Center for Jewish Life, and gardens and natural spaces.

 Chaplaincies & Groups